MonishGosar/MonishGosar/README.md

 Data Scientist | AI/ML
 ----------------------------------

-* 🧑‍🎓 Third-year BTech student majoring in Data Science with a focus on Artificial Intelligence and Machine Learning.
+* 🧑‍🎓 Final-Year BTech student majoring in Data Science with a focus on Artificial Intelligence and Machine Learning.

 * 🧑‍💻  Determined to build a successful career in AI and Deep Learning, either through further education or through joining a leading organization.